haukesomm/Sokoban/README.md

 | `web`    | Web app written in Kotlin using the [fritz2](https://fritz2.dev) framework.
 It is based on the `core` library.
 This is the actual game that can be played online.                               |
 | `legacy` | Legacy Java app using Swing.
 Back in school, the original version was one of my first coding projects.
 Has been rewritten to use the new `core` library as well.
 Will not get any new features. |

-> Please note: Even though the core module is used by the legacy Java code, it is intended to be used in Kotlin
+> **Please note:** Even though the core module is used by the legacy Java code, it is intended to be used in Kotlin
 > projects only and is not fully compatible with Java!
+>
+> The `jvmMain` target of the `core` module provides a limited set of compatibility classes that can be used to
+> initialize and run the game on the JVM, though.